Barb2023/Applied-DS-Assignment-1/README.md

 ---
 # ♾️ Overview #

-* In this file you I used python to do a simple EDA to understand and explore the Superstore dataset acquired from Kaggle.
-Will show a step by step code on how I did my EDA and showed some possible ways to go about it.
+* In this section I used python to do a simple EDA to understand and explore the Superstore dataset acquired from Kaggle.
+I will show a step by step code on how I did my EDA and showed some possible ways to go about it.
 As well as showing a simple visualization for each focus.
+(Part 1 and Part 2in ipynb in this repository)
 ---

 # ♾️ Tools used #